preactjs/preact-integrations/Readme.md

 ## 👀 Code Reviews

 All submissions, including submissions by project members, require review.
 It's a great way to learn.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

 ---

+## Using with Preact repo

+If you are a contributor to [the main Preact repo](https://github.com/preactjs/preact), you can point this repo to your local Preact repo to validate changes you make there.
+For any of the commands above, specify a `--preact` option to build the integrations website with your local repo.
+Point the `--preact` option to the top folder of the Preact repo that contains the root `package.json`.

+---